Canonical Nonlinearity for Coupled Linear Systems: Concepts and Discussions

 where $\|\cdot\|_{\textrm{F}}$ denotes Frobenius norm.
 Such $\mathbf{A}$ can be found through

 where $\dagger$ and $*$ respectively denotes Moore-Penrose type pseudo-inverse and adjoint, and $\mathbf{U}$, $\mathbf{V}$ and $\Sigma$ can be obtained through the singular value decomposition of $\mathbf{X}$, i.e., $\mathbf{X} = \mathbf{U}\Sigma\mathbf{V^{*}}$.
 Therefore, $\mathbf{A}$ corresponds to the best $n\times n$ matrix to approxmate nonlinear evolution of the vector field w.r.t. changes in given parameter, in terms of Eq.~\eqref{eq:min}.
 The great advantage to employing the DMD is that we can decompose complicated changes in vector field into individual contribution from DMD mode $\Phi$ (i.e., a set of column eigenvectors for $\mathbf{A}$) and DMD amplitudes $\Lambda$ (i.e., a set of eigenvalues of $\mathbf{A}$).
+Figure~\ref{fig:dmd} shows the resultant DMD mode amplitudes and their eigenvalues.
+Consider that the modes are comples conjugate, from the figure, we can see that there are two dominant evolving modes indexed by $\sharp 5$ (or $\sharp 6$) and $\sharp 7$ (or $\sharp 9$).
+The corresponding dominant DMD modes are shown in Fig.~\ref{fig:modes}.
+We can see that $\phi_{5}$ exhibit uniform evolution of the nonlienarity from random (at origin) to ground-state ordered (at vertices) configuration, while $\phi_{7}$ exhibit individual evolution for 9 areas divided by the 4 dashed lines, which can correspond to around random, partially ordered and ordered configurations.
+We confirm that the uniform and individual (for 9 areas) evoltution can be seen for other CLSs (with other set of variance in CDOS of constituent LSs).
+These fact strongly indicate that when we address the changes in nonlinearity w.r.t. changes in coordination number, the characteristic nonlinearity individually evolves around random partially ordered and ground-state ordered configurations.